yo1995/nba2k-shotchart-project/README.md

 -	Score or not – shows if the shot will score or not.
 -	In-game shot chart – displays the position of your previous shot in the game on a half court diagram.
 -	Game data save to local disk – when F6 is enabled, all the in game data including GameTrack shot spots, all the basic stats in game and game date will be save to a .csv file under your NBA2K11 Saves folder.
 If the Saves folder is not found, then the .csv file will be saved at your Desktop folder.
+-	pause when minimized. pop up a toast in notification center to notify the user.

 ## Versions

 ### 20180706

 - added first version. works fine with mine.

+### 20180726

+- changed to findpattern method. hardcoded "C:\\WINDOWS\\system32\\d3d9.dll" and "\xC7\x06\x00\x00\x00\x00\x89\x86\x00\x00\x00\x00\x89\x86" into my dll. if any problem occurs, PLEASE ISSUE IT!

+- added notification center support.

+- more to see in commit log and release log. many thing improved!

 ## Usage